Government House (Alberta): Government House (1964 onwards)

 When the building was returned to the provincial Crown, the Government of Alberta extensively restored and reopened as conference centre for government use.
 The grounds were also chosen as the site of the new Alberta Provincial Museum, which was built as a Canadian Centennial project by the Canadian and Alberta governments and opened in 1967 to celebrate Canada's 100th anniversary of Confederation.
 The museum was renamed the Royal Alberta Museum in 2005, an honour from Queen Elizabeth II, who visited Alberta that year as part of the province's celebration of its own 100th anniversary as a province.

-Government House has since hosted many important functions, including visits by Pope John-Paul II, Queen Elizabeth II and visits by other members of the Canadian Royal Family.
+Government House has since hosted many important functions, including visits by Pope John-Paul II and by Queen Elizabeth II and other members of the Canadian Royal Family.
 Visiting foreign dignitaries are greeted at the ceremonial porte-cochere.
 These dignitaries, including the Royal Family, reside at a hotel, normally the Hotel Macdonald, when visiting the provincial capital.

 Government House has reception rooms, conference rooms and support facilities.
 While it is no longer the viceregal residence, it is here that the lieutenant governor presides over swearing-in ceremonies for Cabinet ministers.
 Every Thursday while the legislature is in session, the caucus of the governing party meets in the Alberta Room, a 100-seat conference room on the top floor.

 When not in use for official purposes, members of the public can take tours of the building at no cost.
 On display are artifacts and original pieces of furniture from the building's time as a residence and information is also provided about the building's restoration and current functions.

 Alberta Viceregal residences (1938–2005)

 From 1938 until 2005, Alberta owned and operated an official residence, a separate office, and provided an entertaining venue for the viceroy.
 The lieutenant governor lived in a Crown-owned house in the Glenora district of Edmonton (a single storey bungalow at 58 St Georges Crescent), while holding an office at the Legislature Building, where royal assent is granted and where the lieutenant governor received the premier.

-The house in Glenora was demolished in 2005 and, as of 2008, there was still no official residence for the lieutenant governor; at that time, Lieutenant Governor Norman Kwong resided at another house near this demolished house.
+The house in Glenora was demolished in 2005 and lieutenant governors have since lived in a nearby house.

 New official residence

-In April 2011, it was announced that a new Royal Alberta Museum would be built in Downtown Edmonton.
+A new Royal Alberta Museum was built in Downtown Edmonton and opened in 2018.

-Then Premier Stelmach and the Alberta government stated that the site of the old museum, on the grounds of Government House, would be used to build a new official residence for the lieutenant governor.
+Then-Premier Stelmach and the Alberta government stated in 2011 that the site of the old museum, on the grounds of Government House, would be used to build a new official residence for the lieutenant governor.
+These plans have not come to fruition.